 For epic views: EPIC Steak & Waterbar

-There’s no better place to gaze at the Bay Bridge lights than from the heated patios at EPIC Steak and Waterbar on the Embarcadero.
+There’s no better place to gaze at the Bay Bridge lights than from the expansive patios at EPIC Steak and Waterbar on the Embarcadero.
 Next door to each other and from the same team, both restaurants serve up American fare, one with a focus on meat and the other on seafood.
 Dine on soups, salads, and grilled steaks at EPIC, or raw bar and grilled seafood at Waterbar — all with sweeping views of the bay.
 For an extra special meal, a semi-private table can be booked under the pair’s covered piazza, complete with an outdoor fireplace.

 Book EPIC Steak